oschwengers/tadrep/README.md

 Extract reference plasmid sequences from complete genomes, draft genomes or plasmid files in fasta format.

-Type 'genome' extracts all but the longest sequence, which can be adjusted by setting '--discard_longest'.
+Type 'genome' extracts all but the longest sequence, which can be adjusted by setting '--discard-longest'.

 Type 'draft' in combination with '--header' provides a possibility to extract only sequences with specific header contents.